-You can Change Resolution for your attached displays from the NVIDIA control panel.
+You can Change Resolution for your attached displays (to the HDMI port) from the NVIDIA control panel.

 - 1. Attach your external display to the appropriate port, and turn it on. - 2.
 Go to the NVIDIA Control Panel. - Double-click Display (if the sub-menus are not visible), and then click Change resolution. - 4.
-Click to select the display, and then adjust the settings from "2.Choose the resolution." and "3.Apply the following settings." - Click Apply to save the settings.
+Click to select the display, and then adjust the settings from "2.Choose the resolution." and "3.Apply the following settings." - 5.
+Click Apply to save the settings.

-Figure C - 15 Change Resolution
+Figure C - 32 Change Resolution